 One place in the country that’s sometimes overlooked is Lincolnshire.

-England’s second-largest county is a great retirement spot for many reasons – not least because its relatively central location means that Sheffield, Leeds, Nottingham, Derby, Birmingham, and Leicester are all less than two hours away.
-Plus, its large size means that Lincolnshire isn’t overpopulated, so if you’re looking for a quiet retirement, you’ll find that here.
+England’s second-largest ceremonial county is a great retirement spot for many reasons – not least because its relatively central location means that Sheffield, Leeds, Nottingham, Derby, Birmingham, and Leicester are all under two hours away.
+Plus, its large size means that Lincolnshire isn’t overpopulated, so if you’re looking for a quiet retirement, you’ll find it here.

-House prices are pretty low here too, averaging around £224,835 – though, in Lincoln, it’s even cheaper, sitting at approximately £207,000.
-However, it’s worth noting that for England, Wales, and Northern Ireland, Lincoln is among the top 30 most dangerous major towns in terms of crime.
+House prices are pretty low here, too, averaging around £236,601 – though, in Lincoln, it’s even cheaper, sitting at approximately £218,922.
+However, it’s worth noting that, for England, Wales, and Northern Ireland, Lincoln is among the top 10 most dangerous major towns in terms of crime.

-The county has many towns favoured by retirees: Louth is a sleepy Georgian hamlet, Spalding is a handsome market town on the River Welland, and Skegness is a popular coastal resort where you can enjoy spotting seals and birdwatching.
-Plus, thanks to its flat land, Skegness is popular with people with mobility issues.
+The county has many towns favoured by retirees: Louth is a sleepy Georgian hamlet, Spalding is a handsome market town on the River Welland, and Skegness is a popular coastal resort where you can enjoy seal spotting and birdwatching.
+Plus, thanks to its flat landscape, Skegness is popular for people with mobility issues.

 Final thoughts…

-Retirement can give us the chance to do what we’ve always wanted, whether that’s learning a new skill, meeting new people, starting a business, or enjoying some well-earned rest and relaxation.
+Retirement can give us the chance to do what we’ve always wanted, whether that’s learning a new skill, meeting new people, starting a business, or enjoying some well-earned relaxation.

-Whether you choose to retire in a bustling city or a quiet country village, we hope this article has got you feeling inspired.
+Whether you choose to retire in a bustling city or a quiet country village, we hope this article has inspired you.

-Before making the decision to move somewhere new, it’s always a good idea to spend as much time in the destination as possible, so why not try visiting any potential retirement spots for a short break and really getting a feel for the place?
+Before deciding to move somewhere new, it’s always a good idea to spend as much time in the destination as possible, so why not try visiting any potential retirement spots for a short break and really get a feel for the place?

-For more ideas on places to visit, you might like to check out our articles; 16 of the best UK city breaks and 22 inspiring places to visit in the UK.
+For more ideas on places to visit, check out our articles: 16 of the best UK city breaks and 22 inspiring places to visit in the UK.

 Are you thinking of moving when you retire – or have you done so already?
 Do you have any other suggestions for great retirement spots?
 We’d love to hear from you in the comments below.